vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

   - More gets done in less time
   - Work is more fun

-* Tools for Vision component
+* Tools for Vision Component
 - Vision/Tracker Organizer (VTO) is the tool to keep everyone in the company aligned on the same short / long term goals
   - It requires to answer 8 questions